 The battery row displays remaining battery level for Oscar.
 The disk row shows Oscar disk usage and remaining space.
 The mode row displays current working mode, which includes General, Base and Rover.

-Tilt Enable is the tilt compensation applicable for Oscar GNSS receiver Ultimate version working as a rover.
+Tilt Enable is the tilt compensation applicable for Oscar GNSS receiver Ultimate version.

 The detailed usage of this function refers to 4.4 Tilt Survey and Stakeout.